materiaraiding/materiaraiding-old/_ultimate/uwu.md

 ### Summary
 {: .no_toc }

-Fight starts with a heavy raidwide, healers will need to be prepared for this at the end of Ifrit.
+The fight starts with **Earthern Fury**, a heavy raidwide.
+Healers will need to be prepared for this at the end of Ifrit.

-MT takes boss mid and prepares for {% glossary Mountain Buster %}.
+The {% glossary OT %} should take initial aggro of Titan and face him towards te C Waymark, as he will use {% glossary Mountain Buster %}.
+This should *generally* be kitchen sink mitigated.
+The MT can provoke back after.

-Following the Toolbox, party starts on A marker, dodges {% glossary Weight of the Land %} and prepares for Gaols.
+The party should be on the A Waymark, ready to dodge {% glossary Weight of the Land %}.
+Afterwards, Titan will jump away for **Geocrush**. **Pay attention to where he faced as he jumped**, and walk to the edge opposite of where he looked.

 {: .tanks }
-Geocrush is very fast, Titan will start turning towards a cardinal and then jump, you MUST watch titan carefully to work out which cardinal he is jumping too.
+Geocrush is very fast, you MUST watch Titan carefully to work out which cardinal he is jumping too.
 Tanks should always try move boss to the middle of the room before this happens otherwise it can be very difficult to tell which cardinal he is jumping too.

 ### Granite Gaols
 {: .no_toc }

-Party starts with a stack on Titan, check where the Bombs spawn at the back of the room, there are two possible combinations.
+Once he lands, the party should stack directly in front of Titan.
+Look behind you to check where the bombs spawn at the back of the room, there are two possible combinations.
+Titan will knock you back (**cannot be cancelled**) and you must land in the safe spot.

 ![](./assets/images/diagrams/jails.webp)